What You Need To Know About Creating A Wedding Menu

 - Shared Passions: Reflect hobbies or interests, like craft beer pairings for brewing enthusiasts

 Cultural fusion can beautifully represent couples from different backgrounds, creating menus that honor both traditions while celebrating your union.
-This might mean serving both traditional American wedding fare alongside authentic dishes from your partner's heritage, or creating fusion dishes that blend different culinary traditions in creative ways.
+This might mean serving traditional American wedding fare alongside authentic dishes from your partner's heritage — whether that's an Indian or Bengali wedding menu, or any other culinary tradition close to your hearts — or creating fusion dishes that blend different culinary traditions in creative ways.

 Embracing Seasonal and Local Ingredients

-Designing your menu around seasonal availability ensures peak freshness and optimal flavors while supporting your local agricultural community.
+Designing your wedding menu list around seasonal availability ensures peak freshness and optimal flavors while supporting your local agricultural community.
 Each season offers unique opportunities:

 Spring Celebrations (March - May):